Sign in

 Cons:

-There aren&#;t many downsides to silicone bottles except that they&#;re often hard to come across; luckily we sell some ComoTomo bottles at The Baby Cubby!
-If you&#;d like to find out more about ComoTomo, read here!
+Silicone bottles have few downsides aside from availability; luckily, we sell some ComoTomo bottles at The Baby Cubby!
+If you’d like to find out more about ComoTomo, read here!

 Pros: